Limit of Visits to Machu Picchu: Hours, Shifts, and More

 - Temple of the Moon.

-6) How long does each circuit last?
+6) How long does each circuit take?

 - Circuit 2: Approximately 2 hours and 30 minutes.